Galapagos Islands Vacations: everything you should know before booking

 - Daphne

-Prices are normally from 250 USD per day, but if you book last minute and they have space you might get the chance to a discount.
-We paid 160 USD booking last minute.
+Prices generally range $ 0 per day, but if you book last minute and they have space, you might get the chance at a discount.
+We paid 160 USD for a last-minute booking.
 I don’t recommend it in high season (December through March)

 OTHER DAY TOURS FROM PUERTO AYORA

-These below are other trips available in Santa Cruz that I haven’t done (prices are approximate)
+These are other trips available in Santa Cruz that I haven’t done (prices are approximate)

 Half day to Seymour Island 150 USD